Collecting customer contact details

 - supporting those close contacts to self-isolate, so that if they have the disease they are less likely transmit it to others

-The gathering of contact information from customers by hospitality businesses, in a secure and safe manner, will assist NHS Scotland’s Test and Protect service to identify any clusters of cases, contact those who may have been exposed to the virus, and request them to take appropriate steps to prevent the potential onward spread of the virus.
+The gathering of contact information from customers by hospitality businesses, in a secure and safe manner, will assist NHS Scotland’s Test and Protect service to identify any clusters of cases, contact those who may have been exposed to the virus, and request them to take appropriate steps to prevent potential onward spread.
 This could involve asking individuals to self-isolate for 14 days.

 Containing outbreaks early is crucial to reduce the spread of COVID-19, protect the NHS and save lives, and avoid the reintroduction of social and economic lockdown.
 This will support the country to return to, and maintain, a more normal way of life.

-As progress is made in suppressing the virus, restrictions on hospitality businesses are set to be eased.
+As progress is made in suppressing the virus, restrictions on hospitality businesses have been eased to allow them to reopen.
 However, this can only take place with appropriate measures in place to prevent the number of cases rising again.
-In order to support NHS Scotland’s Test and Protect service, once hospitality businesses return to serving customers in outdoor and indoor areas, it will be necessary for all businesses – such as pubs, restaurants and cafes – to gather contact information from non-takeaway customers and staff.
-Where customers are attending as a small household group, the contact details for one member – a ‘lead member’ – will be sufficient.
+In order to support NHS Scotland’s Test and Protect service, it is mandatory for all hospitality businesses – such as pubs, restaurants and cafes – to gather, record and retain minimal contact information from non-takeaway customers, visitors and staff.
+Where customers are attending as a small household group, the contact details for one member of each household – a ‘lead member’ – will be sufficient alongside the number of people attending from each household.
 If a business offers a mixture of a sit-in and takeaway service, contact information only needs to be collected for customers who are dining in.

-In addition to maintaining and sharing records where requested, you must also continue to follow other government guidance to minimise the transmission of COVID-19.
+In addition to maintaining and sharing records where requested, you must also continue to follow other government guidance to minimise the transmission of COVID-19 while they are on your premises.
 This includes maintaining a safe working environment and following physical distancing guidelines.
 More information on this can be found in our tourism and hospitality sector guidance.

-Collecting customer contact details will be voluntary, but it is important that both businesses and individuals cooperate, as it will be crucial to national efforts to suppress the virus.
-This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and will reduce the risk of requiring future restrictions.
+Collecting customer contact details is now a legal obligation for hospitality premises, and it is important that both premises and individuals cooperate with this requirement, as it will be crucial to national efforts to suppress the virus.
+This measure forms part of enabling hospitality businesses to open safely, minimising the risk of the number of infections increasing, and reduce the risk of requiring future restrictions.

 This guidance applies to any hospitality establishment that provides an on-site service such as pubs, restaurants and cafes.
 It includes where a service is provided indoors, or outdoors in a designated service area such as a beer garden.
 It does not, however, apply where services are taken off-site immediately, for example, a food outlet which only provides takeaways.
 If a business offers a mixture of a sit-in and takeaway service, contact information only needs to be collected for customers who are sitting in.

 It will be important to ensure that data is collected and handled in line with data protection laws.
-As part of this, we have published a privacy notice, setting out the terms of how data should be gathered, stored, used and disposed of.
-The privacy notice is how your business will demonstrate compliance with Article 13 of the General Data Protection Regulation (GDPR) that sets out what information needs to be provided when data are collected from the data subject (customers).
+As part of this, the Scottish Government has published a template privacy notice alongside this guidance, setting out the terms of how data should be gathered, stored, used and disposed of.
+The privacy notice is how your business will demonstrate compliance with Article 13 of the General Data Protection Regulation (GDPR) that sets out what information needs to be provided when data are collected from the data subject (visitors to the premises).

 Read the privacy notice.

-Hospitality businesses that are serving customers on their premises – either indoors or in outdoor spaces such as beer gardens – will need to gather minimum contact details for all customers to support Test and Protect.
+Hospitality businesses that are serving people on their premises – either indoors or in outdoor spaces such as beer gardens – will need to gather minimum contact details from all visitors to support Test and Protect.
 This only applies to those being served on the premises, and not to activities such as take-away.

 Information to collect